-A light meal will be served to passengers travelling Eurostar Plus.
+A light meal will be served to passengers travelling Standard Premier on Eurostar.
 Standard class Eurostar tickets do not include any food or drink on board, although there is a buffet car serving drinks and snacks.

 TGV tickets do not include any food or drink on board, although a buffet car is available.